Agile™ - Installing a Replacement Electronic Lock

 a.
 The flat side of the bolt should be facing to the upwards (as shown) and it should line up with the rectangular bracket

-Note: Be sure the wires are not pinned behind the lock so they don't get damaged.
+b.
+Be sure the wires are not pinned behind the lock so they don't get damaged.

 Step 6: Replace the Keypad (skip if only replacing the lock)